LovelaceAcademy/Learn/_posts/2021-06-07-why-cardano.markdown

  - Built on top of the strongest foundations with the future in mind
  - Incredible team behind the most actively developed blockchain
  - Passionate, intelligent and thoughtful community
- - Cardano's unique vision for economic identity, inclusion and long-term sustainability
+ - Cardano's [unique vision](https://www.youtube.com/watch?v=l_Nv0-PVrnM) for economic identity, inclusion and long-term sustainability

 ## Cardano's World-beating Metrics
-Cardano has some of the most impressive metrics in the Blockchain space and the data indicates that its network is growing stronger with time.
+Cardano has some of the most impressive metrics in the Blockchain space and the data indicates that its flourishing network is growing stronger with time.

  - The most decentralised blockchain platform
    - 3,000+ stake pools distributed globally